M1ck4/MichaelAngel.io/README.md

 - **Community Empowerment:** By fostering an inclusive and diverse environment, we invite creators from all backgrounds to engage, collaborate, and contribute, ensuring that our platform serves as a hub for collective innovation.

-- **⚖Legal Integrity:** We adhere strictly to legal standards concerning copyright and data protection, ensuring that all generated content respects intellectual property laws and ethical norms.
+- **Legal Integrity:** We adhere strictly to legal standards concerning copyright and data protection, ensuring that all generated content respects intellectual property laws and ethical norms.

 ---